 Phone: (919) 431-7700

 Email: [email protected]

-NC Pre-K provides funding for four-year-old children to access a high-quality preschool program to get ready for kindergarten.
-NCPK is application-based, with criteria for eligibility based on a family’s income and other factors that are taken into consideration.
+Wake Three School (WTS) & NC Pre-K (NCPK) provide funding for three-year-old and four-year-old children to access a high-quality preschool program to get ready for kindergarten.
+Both are application-based, with criteria for eligibility based on a family’s income and other factors that are taken into consideration.

-You can find information and the application for NCPK on the Wake County Smart Start website.
+You can find information and the application for WTS & NCPK on the Wake County Smart Start website.
 A universal application is available to have your child considered for NCPK, Title I, and Head Start programs.
-If you have a child who will be 4 years old on or before August 31st you can complete the universal application through Wake County Smart Start.
+If you have a child who will be 4-years-old on or before August 31st, you can complete the universal application through Wake County Smart Start.
+If you have a child who will be 3-years-old on or before August 31st, you can complete the Three School application through Wake County Smart Start.